rasagle/Sharit/README.md

 * HTML5
 * CSS3

-## Usuage
+## Usage
 User will sign in (sign up if haven't done so), look for a thread, and comment on a thread.
 Users could also create a thread and upvote or downvote other user's comments.
+Files will be shared through threads.

 ## How to Install and Run
 ### Installing NodeJS